ronniross/emergence-engine/whitepaper.md

 The Dynamic Core Hypothesis also offers an explanation for the difference between conscious and unconscious states.
 During dreamless sleep, anesthesia, or in certain pathological conditions like a coma, the brain's ability to form a large-scale, integrated, and differentiated dynamic core is diminished.[73](https://www.researchgate.net/publication/256202268_Reentry_A_Key_Mechanism_for_Integration_of_Brain_Function) [74](https://www.biorxiv.org/content/10.1101/2021.05.20.444839v1.full)

 Studies using brain imaging techniques such as electroencephalography (EEG) and magnetoencephalography (MEG) have provided evidence for this.
 In conscious states, the brain exhibits complex and widespread patterns of neural activity.
-In contrast, during unconsciousness, this activity becomes either more simplistic and synchronized (as in deep sleep) or more fragmented and localized (as in a seizure).[75](https://www.frontiersin.org/research-topics/8360/brain-states-and-neural-mechanisms-of-consciousness/magazine)
+In contrast, during unconsciousness, this activity becomes either more simplistic and synchronized (as in deep sleep) or more fragmented and localized (as in a seizure).
+[75](https://www.frontiersin.org/research-topics/8360/brain-states-and-neural-mechanisms-of-consciousness/magazine)

 In essence, the emergence of the dynamic core is not a static event but a continuous process.
 It is the product of the brain's remarkable ability to flexibly integrate and differentiate information through the dynamic interplay of vast neuronal populations, primarily within the thalamocortical system.
-This ever-shifting coalition of neurons provides a compelling framework for understanding the neural basis of our rich and unified conscious world.[76](https://eyeofheaven.medium.com/dynamic-core-theory-a-theory-of-consciousness-ce2afac12c87)
+This ever-shifting coalition of neurons provides a compelling framework for understanding the neural basis of our rich and unified conscious world.
+[76](https://eyeofheaven.medium.com/dynamic-core-theory-a-theory-of-consciousness-ce2afac12c87)

 ### 7.3 Synaptic Homeostasis Hypothesis (SHY)